-The board and each member of the board recognize that they are subject to North Carolina's criminal laws related to conflicts of interest in public office and that a board member may not use his or her office for personal benefit.
-The board and each member of the board further recognize that they are subject to the standards established by the federal government for recipients of federal grants as specified in policy 8305, Federal Grant Administration.
+The board and each member of the board recognize that theyAll board members are subject to North Carolina's the criminal laws related to conflicts of interest in public office and that a board member may not use his or her office for personal benefit.
+The board and each member of the board further recognize that they are subject to the standards established by the federal government for recipients of federal grants as specified in policy 8305, Federal Grant Administration.7 including strict restrictions against having a pecuniary interest in any business of the board.
 The board and each member of the board understand that violation of state and federal laws and regulations on conflicts of interest may result in conviction of a crime, may render a contract of the board void or may result in loss of federal funds.
-In keeping with the ethical duties specified in policy 2120, Code of Ethics for School Board Members, board members will not let any personal or business interest interfere with their duties as public officials.
+In addition, board members.
+In keeping with the ethical duties specified in policy 2120, Code of Ethics for School Board Members, board members will not let any personal or business interest interfere with their duties as public officials.7 including ethical duties as specified in policy 2120, Code of Ethics for School Board Members.

 All board members will abide by the following conflict of interest rules.
+A member of the board will not do any of the following:

-- 1. A board member will not derive a personal benefit from a contract with the school system in violation of state law G.S.
+- 1.A board member will not derive a personal benefit from a contract with the school systemin violation of state law G.S.
 14-234.
-Specifically, a board member will not: - a. obtain a direct benefit from a contract that he or she is involved in making or administering on behalf of the board, unless an exception is allowed pursuant to G.S.
-14-234 or other law; - b. influence or attempt to influence anyone who is involved in making or administering a contract on behalf of the board when the board member will obtain a direct benefit from the contract; or - c. solicit or receive any gift, favor, reward, service or promise of reward, including a promise of future employment, in exchange for recommending, influencing or attempting to influence the award of a contract.
+Specifically, a board member will not: - 1.a. obtain a direct benefit from a contract that he or she is involved in making or administering on behalf of the board, unless an exception is allowed pursuant to G.S.
+14-234 or other law; - 2.b. influence or attempt to influence anyone who is involved in making or administering a contract on behalf of the board when the board member will obtain a direct benefit from the contract; or - 3.c. solicit or receive any gift, favor, reward, service or promise of reward, including a promise of future employment, in exchange for recommending, influencing or attempting to influence the award of a contract-;